Choosing A Separate Or Combined Wedding Photographer And Videographer

 Table of Contents

-When planning your dream wedding, booking a photographer is usually a given but deciding on whether you want a photographer and videographer from separate companies or videography include as part of your photography package or as videography become even more popular you might even decide to go all out on premium videography if an epic wedding film is something most important to you.
+When planning your dream wedding, booking a photographer is usually a given but deciding on whether you want a photographer and videographer from separate businesses or an all in one photographer and videographer company or just investing in premium videography on its own.

 The massive growth in wedding videography in recent years can in some part be attributed to the growing popularity of video across social media.
 New platforms for better or worse like TikTok have helped to push the popularity of video with more people creating videos for day to day entertainment and tutorials but also a necessity for keeping up with friends, family and work commitments through platforms like Zoom.